Содержание

 Change to the directory

-of your
+boot/<architecture>/loader of your

-installation repository and copy the linux
+installation repository and copy the linux,

-, and memtest
+biostest, and memtest files

-directory by entering the
+to the /srv/tftpboot directory by entering the

 following: